zumasys/docs/site/docs/jbase/dynamic-objects/exceptions-try-&-catch-&-throw-&-$setcatch()/README.md

 In the example below, we first handle a **throw**, but inside the **catch** code we do a divide by zero and that causes the outer **catch** block to be executed.

 ```
     try
-        print "Do this"
+        crt "Do this"
         try
-            print "Do that, throw an error"
+            crt "Do that, throw an error"
             throw "OOPS"
-            print "Why am I here? "; debug
+            crt "Why am I here? "; debug
         catch ex
 *
 * This is the catch for the 'throw "OOPS"'